oussama22kh/dawproject/README.md

 # Dawproject

 # Please change configuration for your database in settings.py

      by defualt database is set to postgresql USERNAME='postgres' PASSWORD = '1234'

 # Please run this command to install the packages used in this project

      pip install django djangorestframework django-cors-headers psycopg2-binary rest_framework_simplejwt

-# first migrate the modles to the database then insert the following insert statement
+# first migrate the models to the database then insert the following insert statement

-  insert into "Quiz_questionnaire" ("questionnaireName", "dateOfTheQuestionnaire") VALUES ('Test Questionnaire','2023-12-23 11:31:16.649999+01');
+insert into "Quiz_questionnaire" ("questionnaireName", "dateOfTheQuestionnaire") VALUES ('Test Questionnaire',' 2023-12-23 11:31:16.649999+01');

 INSERT INTO Quiz_question (id, questionText, questionType, id_Questionnaire_id) VALUES

 (1, 'Gender: Personal information', 1, 1),